 Normalize (RapidMiner Studio Core)

-SynopsisThis operator normalizes the attribute values of the selected attributes.
+SynopsisThis Operator normalizes the values of the selected Attributes.

 - example set (Data Table)